curl/everything-curl/libcurl-http/download.md

 ### Download headers too

-A HTTP transfer also includes a set of response headers.
+An HTTP transfer also includes a set of response headers.
 Response headers are metadata associated with the actual payload, called the response body.
 All downloads will get a set of headers too, but when using libcurl you can select whether you want to have them downloaded (seen) or not.